Zastava M 98/48

 The Zastava M98/48 (often called Mod.98/48, Model.
-98/48, Yugo K98k) was a refurbished bolt-action rifle, chambered for the 7.92×57mm Mauser, a cartridge that was temporary adopted in the years after World War II by the Yugoslav People's Army.
+98/48, Yugo K98k) is a bolt-action rifle chambered for 7.92×57mm, it was temporarily adopted in the years after World War II by the Yugoslav People's Army.
 This design was a refurbished Mauser Kar98k rifle that had been left-over by Germans or captured by partisans during World War II.

 History

 Soon after World War II, the new formed Socialist Federal Republic of Yugoslavia was trying to re-arm its military forces.
 The main problem that the Yugoslav government had to face was the lack of funds and the fear of an imminent conflict with the Soviet Union.
 The new post war socialist government agreed to put aside some of the claims for German damages, instead receiving from the Western Allies captured parts, incomplete rifles, captured rifles and machinery still intact for production of Mauser arms.
 A temporary solution was found in refurbishing the rifles that were either captured by the Partisans or arrived from Western Europe.
 The project only took a few years and by 1947 most of the war rifles had been inspected, repaired and turned over to the JNA.
-They Yugoslav factory was known to put out higher quality shooters versus then Soviets.
+The Yugoslav factory was known to put out higher quality shooters versus then Soviets.
 Yugoslavia being a country that originally was a producer of Mauser rifles prior to WWI and WWII, skilled workers existed already.
 Yugo Mausers (captured) were noted for their reliability, great accuracy, effective range and would not require a new mass production plant - thanks to the fact that all the components of the rifles were already available.
 These rifles were never used extensively until they were warehoused, in 1948, as the newer Yugoslav-made Zastava M48 came into being.
 Some of these rifles were used in a sniper rifle role during the Yugoslav Wars of 1990s.
-The rifles have been adapted, through machining, to accept new locally-made telescopic sights-the ZRAK series.
+The rifles have been adapted, through machining, to accept new locally made telescopic sights-the ZRAK series.

 Design details

 These rifles are actually Karabiner 98k rifles that were left over by Germany or captured by Marshal Tito's partisan army, or Liberation Army.
-Despite the name of the rifles (which may lead to misunderstandings), the only difference between a Nazi German K98k and a Zastava M98/48 consists of the markings and the front barrel band.
+Despite the name of the rifles (which may lead to misunderstandings), the only difference between a German K98k and a Zastava M98/48 consists of the markings and the front barrel band.
 They are virtually identical to each other, since they are still the same rifles at their core.